Why Republicans Can't Defund Planned Parenthood In The Healthcare Bill

 Advertisement

-Dana Singiser, Planned Parenthood's vice president for public policy and government affairs, said the effort to defund the organization is "clearly political."
+Dana Singiser, Planned Parenthood's vice president for public policy and government affairs, said the effort to defund the organisation is "clearly political."

 "No amount of legislative sleight of hand will change the fact that the primary motivation here is to pursue a social agenda by targeting Planned Parenthood because we provide the full range of reproductive health care, including abortion," she said in a statement provided to Refinery29.